umayrh/umayrh.github.io/_posts/2021-10-28-individuation.md

   In this work, we combine ultralow-dose in situ liquid-phase and cryogenic transmission electron microscopy to show that metal–organic frameworks (MOFs) nucleate through a different, nonclassical pathway with three distinct steps.
   These steps are phase separation, condensation, and crystallization."
 [17]
+- ".
+According to the two-step mechanism, the crystalline nucleus appears inside pre-existing metastable clusters of size several hundred nanometers, which consist of dense liquid and are suspended in the solution.
+While initially proposed for protein crystals, the applicability of this mechanism has been demonstrated for small molecule organic materials, colloids, polymers, and biominerals" [19]
+- "...many nucleation processes do not conform to the classical model, which relies on a sufficient number of molecules coming together to form a nucleus that immediately adopts the structure of the new phase.
+In its place, experiments and computer simulations have shown that crystal nucleation is mediated by denser fluid precursor phases (1-7) or clusters of molecules (8, 9) from which the final crystal forms."
+[20]
+- "Recently, progress in the development of rapid compression drivers [1–4] have enabled the investigation of nucleation near the metastability limit, where solidification can occur on the nanosecond or even picosecond timescale [5–7] — regimes where the critical cluster is exceedingly small and for which an atomistic extension of classical nucleation theory (CNT) is required."

 ##### Self-organization